lobsteropteryx/blog-old/testing-arcpy-1.md

 The design and history of [arcpy](http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-arcpy-.htm) and its related modules can make it difficult to test, and testing and automation are not always given high priority in GIS projects.
 Nevertheless, there are techniques to help ease the process, and it's relatively easy to test drive the development of GIS software.

-This post walks through a couple of simple test scenarios, and the full project is available on [github](https://github.com/lobsteropteryx/testing-arcpy).
+This post walks through a couple of basic test scenarios, and the full project is available on [github](https://github.com/lobsteropteryx/testing-arcpy).

 ## Geodatabase Operations